ryan-mcclue/unsw/anat2521/week4-living-primates-and-comparative-anatomy.md

 where is petrosal bulla (unique to primates, inner ear for balance)?

-Why do different human populations (past and present) display differences in platymeric index? (thickness of femur?)
+Why do different human populations (past and present) display differences in platymeric index? (thickness of femur?) different stresses acted on body due to lifestyle

-Why do people with different geographical ancestry differ in the shape of their heads/skulls?
+Why do people with different geographical ancestry differ in the shape of their heads/skulls? shape of nose here